 “Surprise billing” is an unexpected balance bill.
 This can happen when you can’t control who is involved in your care—like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
 Surprise medical bills could cost thousands of dollars depending on the procedure or service.

 You’re Protected From Balance Billing for:

-If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan’s in-network cost-sharing amount (such as copayments and coinsurance).
+If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most they can bill you is your plan’s in-network cost-sharing amount (such as copayments, coinsurance, and deductibles).
 You can’t be balance billed for these emergency services.
 This includes services you may get after you’re in stable condition, unless you give written consent and give up your protections not to be balance billed for these post-stabilization services.

 Certain services at an in-network hospital or ambulatory surgical center

 When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
 In these cases, the most those providers can bill you is your plan’s in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers can’t balance bill you and may not ask you to give up your protections not to be balance billed.

 If you get other types of services at these in-network facilities, out-of-network providers can’t balance bill you, unless you give written consent and give up your protections.